Jessica Austin

 Natural Hazards Center

-Jessica Austin is a graduate research assistant at the Natural Hazards Center and a PhD candidate in the Department of Sociology at the University of Colorado Boulder.
-Her work supports the Natural Hazards Engineering Research Infrastructure CONVERGE facility.
-Additionally, she is the primary data manager for the Social Science Extreme Events Research network and the Quick Response Research Award Program.
-She recently completed an internship at Esri as an awardee of the National Science Foundation Non-Academic Research Internships for Graduate Students program.
+Jessica Austin is a graduate research affiliate at the Natural Hazards Center and a PhD candidate in the Department of Sociology at the University of Colorado Boulder.
+Her work also supports the Natural Hazards Engineering Research Infrastructure (NHERI) CONVERGE facility.
+Previously, she served as the primary data manager for the Social Science Extreme Events Research (SSEER) network and the Quick Response (QR) Research Award Program.

-Before returning to full-time study, Austin held multiple policy and administration roles in state, federal, and non-profit public health agencies, including the Centers for Disease Control and Prevention and the Michigan Department of Health and Human Services.
-Austin earned a Master of Public Administration from Western Michigan University and a Master of Science in anthrozoology from Canisius College.
+Before returning to full-time study, Jessica held multiple policy and administration roles in state, federal, and non-profit public health agencies, including the Centers for Disease Control and Prevention and the Michigan Department of Health and Human Services.
+Jessica earned a Master of Public Administration from Western Michigan University and a Master of Science in Anthrozoology from Canisius College.
 Her research interests include animals and society, including disaster preparedness for companion animals; social psychology; and qualitative research methods.